 Thirteen singers, musicians and dancers peer down at their audience below.
-One of the musicians, a beardless youth with a conical hat, holds a lute; a bearded man with a flat cap plays a wide-bore, cylindrical recorder, left hand uppermost; a man wearing a leafy wreath plays a bass viol; and a woman sings from an open book.
+One of the musicians, a beardless youth with a conical hat, holds a lute; a bearded man with a flat cap plays a wide-bore, cylindrical recorder; a man wearing a leafy wreath plays a bass viol; and a woman sings from an open book.